partykit/partykit/apps/blog/src/content/blog/cursor-party.md

 **Try it now!** Right now, on this page, hit `/` and say hello.
 If there's no-one else here, open another browser window to this same page and say hi to yourself.
 (That's not weird I promise.)

 Is it useful?
 Um.
 Let me get back to you.
-Is it fun to surprise someone by messaging _BOO_ on my website as they're reading a post and then have a serendipitious back-and-forth?
+Is it fun to surprise someone by messaging _HELLOOOO_ on my website as they're reading a post and then have a serendipitious back-and-forth?
 Yes.
 Yes it is.

 ### Why?
 Because VIBES